Building a Last Mile Delivery App Like Postmates: Solutions and Costs

 Postmates business model canvas

 A business model canvas allows us to visualize the last-mile delivery business model.
-This tool very useful for startuppers, as it helps them reach a deeper understanding of their business and view it from different angles.
+This tool is very useful for startuppers, as it helps them reach a deeper understanding of their business and view it from different angles.

 How to come up with a unique value proposition